thomasms/physicstom.com/content/blog/birthdays/index.md

 ---

-OK, so everyone normally ends it there and be done with the simple maths, but still that can not be enough, that is why I now take a different approach to the problem.
-An experimentalists view, if you will.
-Instead of analytically calculating the probabilities, can perform an experiment to show this is actually true?
+This is the point where everyone normally ends it and be done with the simple maths, but I think that is not enough.
+I will now take a different approach to the problem, an experimentalists view, if you will.
+Instead of analytically calculating the probabilities, can we perform an experiment (or series of experiments) to show this is actually true?

 Just to clarify, I will not be inviting large groups of random people into my house and count them, I will simply write a small program to illustrate this effect (we will use python for simplicity, but if we want to run large scale simulations, C++ would be better for this).
 This will be a very simple Monte Carlo simulation (something we like to do a lot of in Particle and Nuclear Physics).